flexmonster/pivot-accelerator-dll/README.md

 To run the sample project, see our documentation: [Run the sample project with Windows authentication](https://www.flexmonster.com/doc/configuring-authentication-process?target=accelerator-as-a-dll/#github-sample).

-## Usage
+## Related Flexmonster docs

-For more details on using the Accelerator as a DLL with Windows authentication, refer to the [Using Windows authentication](https://www.flexmonster.com/doc/configuring-authentication-process?target=accelerator-as-a-dll/#windows-auth) guide.
+- [Using Windows authentication](https://www.flexmonster.com/doc/configuring-authentication-process?target=accelerator-as-a-dll/#windows-auth) — learn more about using the Accelerator as a DLL with Windows authentication.